Shinzen Nikkei Youth Goodwill Program

 Since the inaugural visit to Japan in 1997, the Shinzen USA Nikkei Youth Goodwill Program (Shinzen Program) has been able to provide unique opportunities for not only the exchange of friendly competition but also for building a foundation for the exchange of ideas and important values of our young people today, ensuring a strong future for our U.S.-Japan relations.

-November 2021 Update: We would like to gauge interest in participation for a possible 2022 Shinzen program for 2022.
-If you are interested, please complete this survey by November 28, 2022.
-The program would most likely be for youth who are currently in 6th-10th grade. (information will only be used by and for the Center and will not be shared) Survey Link: surveymonkey.com/r/shinzen2021
+March 25, 2022 Update: We would like to gauge interest in participation in a possible 2022-23 Shinzen program.
+If you are interested, please complete this survey.
+The program would most likely be for youth who are currently in 6th-10th grade.
+(Information provided does not guarantee participation and will only be used by and for the Center and will not be shared) Survey Link: bit.ly/shinzen2022

 2019 Shinzen Nikkei Youth Goodwill Program Team